ViDvorak/ray-traced-renderer/src/rt004/doc/ProgDocumentation.md

 #### RendererSettings

-Constains all settings for rendering with theier default values.
+Contains all settings for rendering with their default values.

 ### Structures

-There is couple of new structures usually wrapers to allow only geometricly sansible operations.
+There is couple of new structures usually wrappers to allow only geometrically sensible operations.
 And structures to ease calculations for common primitives.

 #### Vector2D

 Represents vector in 2 dimensional space.
-With overriden operators such that, thay can interact only with apropriate types.
-Function Equals and operators == and != are overriden to direct comparisson of values.
+With overridden operators such that, they can interact only with appropriate types.
+Function Equals and operators == and != are overridden to direct comparison of values.

 | Add with  | Result type |
 | :------:  | :---------: |